Saint-Etienne winger Khazri withdraws from Tunisia squad | Goal.com

 The Carthage Eagles lead Group J after garnering 10 points from four games played in the qualifying series, while Equatorial Guinea occupy the second spot with six points from the same number of outings.

-Tanzania (four points) and Libya (three points) occupy the third and fourth position respectively.
+Tanzania (four points) and Libya (three points) occupy the third and fourth positions, respectively.

 Victory for the 2004 African kings against Libya at the Martyrs of February Stadium, Benghazi on Thursday will see them book a place in Cameroon 2022, rendering their last tie with Equatorial Guinea a mere formality.